 We focus on our clients needs, offering sensible, pragmatic and cost effective advice which works for the long term future of all concerned.

-As long as your spouse does not defend the divorce, you can obtain a divorce by completing a number of documents, without any need to attend Court.
+You can obtain a divorce by completing a number of documents, without any need to attend Court.
 The main steps are as follows:

-We understand that this process may seem daunting but we will prepare all of the necessary documents and keep you fully updated during the process.
+We understand that this process may seem daunting, but we will prepare all of the necessary documents and keep you fully updated during the process.
 Call us on 0121 355 0011 to discuss your concerns.